GoogleCloudPlatform/solutions-workshops/grpc-xds/docs/gke.md

 to set up certificate authorities in CA Service to issue workload TLS certificates to pods on the GKE clusters.

-Create the `WorkloadCertificateConfig` and `TrustConfig` resources in all of the GKE clusters.
+Create the `WorkloadCertificateConfig` and `TrustConfig` resources in all GKE clusters.

 Create the root CA: